 More runners poured into the arena, so I was pushed to the center.
 I found my Irish friend; his eyes were wide and full of madness.
 We high-fived and gasped for air for a precious minute.
 I’ve felt adrenaline a time or two in the past, but my body was pushed beyond capacity — shaken.
 It was wracked with bitter cortisol and buzzing with sweet survival.
 My face was literally twitching involuntarily.
 The surge made me high as hell, as if I were levitating.
 My knees struggled not to buckle beneath me.

 The impact knocked the wind out of me.

-I got up and was slammed again into the wooden railing by a rioting mass. [ I would find out weeks later that the pop against the railing actually cracked a rib!]
+I got up and was slammed again into the wooden railing by a rioting mass.
+A surge of bodies pressed me against the fencing. [ I would find out weeks later that the pop against the railing actually cracked a rib!]
 The bull made a complete circle of the bullring at full gallop and lowered its head, looking for a fight.

 Inexplicably, the crowd laughed.